 Organ failure can also result from health complications such as sepsis (bacterial tissue infection), blood loss, and trauma.
 In order to try and reverse organ failure, medical professionals need to make an immediate diagnosis of organ failure.
 Each organ has varying symptoms of failure, and these symptoms may be attributed to another health issue besides organ failure.
 When a medical professional misdiagnosed cases of organ failure, they put the patient at greater risk of prolonged health issues, if not multiple organ failure and even death.

 If it can be proven that the cause of the failure was due to someone else’s fault, the possibility of a lawsuit is opened.
 By far the most common cause of organ failure is due to medical malpractice.
 The wrong dose of a drug during a delicate state of health can push an organ, or multiple, into failure.

-If you have a loved one that has suffered a failure to treat situation in Oahu that led to an organ failure, speak with Jed Kurzban, Esq., today.
-With over 20 years of experience in this field, he can advise you what you can do in your situation.
+If you have a loved one that has suffered a failure to treat situation in Oahu that led to organ failure, speak with Jed Kurzban, Esq., today.
+With over 25 years of experience in this field, he can advise you on what you can do in your situation.
 Call today for a free consultation, before the bills pile up too high.
 We can help.

 We will not hesitate to stand up to aggressive insurance carriers or at-fault parties in your case.
 Our team is standing by to help you today.
 When you need a Hawaii organ failure attorney, you can contact us for a free consultation by clicking here or calling 866-377-3676.